HermanMartinus/bear-plugins/README.md

 # Bear Blog plugins

 The following scripts are extentions for the Bear Blog platform.
-These are non-official and while maintained may need a bit of tweaking here or there.
-Please consider contributing!
+These are not official extensions to Bear and may need a bit of tweaking here and there. **Consider contributing!**

 They are separated into **Blog** and **Dashboard** tools to distinguish if they are used on the rendering of the blog, or if they are an extension to the Bear editor and dashboard.